thomasjmann23/thomasjmann23/README.md

 - Generative AI applications using LLMs
 - Retrieval-Augmented Generation
-- Building financial tools powered by NLP
+- Using LLMs & NLP to make internal process decisions
 - Continual learning in MLOps and large-scale model deployment

 ## Featured Projects